carson-katri/dream-textures/docs/SETUP.md

 In general, all of the instructions you need to setup will be given within Blender.
 However, if you want to see screenshots and more explanation this can be helpful.

+If you have any problems, you can get help in the [Dream Textures Discord server](https://discord.gg/EmDJ8CaWZ7).

 ## Installation

 See the [release notes](https://github.com/carson-katri/dream-textures/releases/latest) for the most recent version of Dream Textures.
 There you will find a section titled "Choose Your Installation".
 Use the dropdowns to find the right version for your system.